divyanshsinghvi/divyanshsinghvi.github.io/_posts/2025-09-12-debugging-numeric-comparisons-llms.md

 - (a) **Prompt diversity** : Have analysed a single prompt.
 Can try for different types of prompts.
 - (b) **String Analysis** : More exploration needed why strings were biased towards *No*.
 - (c) Tokenization was not deeply analysed.
-Only observation was that every number and comparator operator was getting tokenized individually.
 - (d) Didn't try **PCA post ablation** to see how the geometry changes.
 - (e) Work currently analyse only one model **Gemma-2-2b-it**.
 And also only instruction tuned model.
 A good study could have been how the last layer of non instruction tuned behaved vs the instruction tuned.
 - (f) Doesn't analyse negative numbers in comparison.

 ## 7. Appendix